Sedartis holds no store with opinion:

 Sedartis to me seems like the philosopher from a different world who in his spare time drives a minicab in the towns I happen to visit.
 There is no other explanation.
 I would book him through an app if I had to, but he sits next to me, whenever I’m on a train.
 Sometimes—rarely—when I’m on a bench or at a cafe, waiting for a friend.
 Never when I’m having a drink.
 Is Sedartis only of the unadulterated mind?

 What we want to see in ourselves we see in others, and vice versa.
 We need these icons, these exponents, these majestic figures, even though we don’t know who they are.
 And so we make them.
-Of whoever offers themselves up.
+Of whomsoever offers themselves up.
 We sacrifice them to our hunger for existence: build them up, tear them down, abuse them on the way, pretend to love them, really love them.
-Want to be them.
-Not be them, but feel as if we were, because we know, deep down, their existence is monstrous.
-How strange, and, yes, how obvious.
+Want to be them; glad not to be them, but feeling as if we were, because we know, deep down, their existence is monstrous.
+How strange, and, yes, how elated.

 I separate myself from my intention and begin to float.
 That feels lovely.
 Nary a care in the world.
 Compos mentis and completely lost.
 In that agreeable way.
 Sedartis smiles at me and takes his leave, for the time being only.
 I know he’ll be back and tell me more.
 I just know.